Sir John Conant, 2nd Baronet

-Sir John Ernest Michael Conant, 2nd Baronet (born 24 April 1923), is a British aristocrat.
+Sir John Ernest Michael Conant, 2nd Baronet (24 April 1923 – 10 January 2024) was a British aristocrat.

 Biography

 The eldest son of the first baronet and a member of the senior branch of the Conant family, he was educated at Eton and Corpus Christi College, Cambridge.
 During the Second World War, he served with the Grenadier Guards, receiving an emergency commission as a second lieutenant on 4 December 1942, with promotion to war-substantive lieutenant on 6 April 1943.
 He served as High Sheriff of Rutland in 1960.

+Conant died on 10 January 2024, at the age of 100.